 Floravital is rich in Iron, Vitamins B2, B6, B12 & Vitamin C , contribute to the reduction of tiredness and fatigue.

 Zou Cha tea or “tea for joints” in Chinese, is a Sencha green tea with turmeric and meadowsweet.
-This combination, by using the TeaPlus® process, has been devised as a way to reduce inflammation.
+This combination, by using the TeaPlus® process, has been devised as a way to reduce inflammation and antioxidant support.

 - Mora, J. R., Iwata, M., & von Andrian, U. H. (2008).
 Vitamin effects on the immune system: vitamins A and D take centre stage.
 Nature reviews.
 Immunology, 8(9), 685–698. https://doi.org/10.1038/nri2378

 - Shaik-Dasthagirisaheb, Yazdani & Varvara, Giuseppe & Murmura, Giovanna & Saggini, Andrea & Caraffa, A & Antinolfi, Pierluigi & Tete, Stefano & Tripodi, D & Conti, F & Cianchetti, E & Toniato, Elena & Rosati, M & Speranza, Lorenza & Pantalone, Andrea & Saggini, Raoul & Tei, Meshack & Speziali, A & Conti, Pio & Theoharides, Theoharis & Pandolfi, Franco.
 (2012).
 Role of vitamins D, E and C in immunity and inflammation.
 Journal of biological regulators and homeostatic agents.
 27. 291-5.